-This is more than just giving pupils 'access to the curriculum'.
-The curriculum is not immovable, like some building, to which pupils with SEN and/or disabilities have to gain access.
-It is there to be changed, where necessary, to include all pupils.
+This is more than just giving students 'access to the curriculum'.
+The curriculum is not immovable, like some building, to which students with SEN and/or disabilities have to gain access.
+It is there to be changed, where necessary, to include all students.

-The statutory 'inclusion statement' in the National Curriculum sets out a framework for modifying the curriculum to include all pupils.
+The statutory 'inclusion statement' in the National Curriculum sets out a framework for modifying the curriculum to include all students.
 Teachers have to:

-- set suitable learning challenges - respond to pupils' diverse learning needs, and - overcome potential barriers to learning and assessment for particular individuals and groups of pupils.
+- set suitable learning challenges - respond to students' diverse learning needs, and - overcome potential barriers to learning and assessment for particular individuals and groups of students.